petersulyok/smfc/README.md

            -v, --verbose      verbose output
 ```

-This script can be executed locally and remotely as it described for installation here.
+This script can be executed locally and remotely as described for installation above.
 Here is an example for remote execution:

 ```
 curl --silent https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/uninstall.sh|bash /dev/stdin --verbose
 ```

-The script will remove the installed `smfc` files and the pyton package.
+The script will remove the installed `smfc` files and the python package.

 #### 9.2.
 Docker installation
 `smfc` is also available as a docker image, see more details in [Docker.md](../docker/Docker.md).
 In this case, your job is only to provide your configuration file on host computer, `smfc` will be executed automatically when the container is starting.